What is the Best Christmas Tree Flocking Powder? Putting it to the Test

 I flocked one tree with the SnoFlock and the other tree with the Sno-Bond Flock in a Box.
 For comparison sake, I tried to flock each tree as equally as possible.

-To figure out which flocking is truly the best, I’m breaking down my test into the categories of Packaging, Price and Availability, Ease of Use, Appearance, and Adhesion/Mess Factor.
+To figure out which flocking is truly the best, I’m evaluating each flocking in the categories of Packaging, Price and Availability, Ease of Use, Appearance, and Adhesion/Mess Factor.

 Packaging